 , if all four of the following circumstances applied at all times during the organization's tax year:

-exception discussed in the instructions for Form 990, Part VI.
+the religious exception discussed in the instructions for Form 990, Part VI.

 The member did not receive total compensation or other payments exceeding $10,000 during the organization's tax year from the organization or from related organizations

 as an independent contractor, other than reasonable compensation for services provided in the capacity as a member of the governing body.
 For example, a person who receives reasonable expense reimbursements and reasonable compensation as a director of the organization does not cease to be independent merely because he or she also received payments of $7,500 from the organization